jkeohan/rctr-2-14-22/w05d08/intro-to-fetching-data.md

 Many web sites have their own data which they make available to developers either for free or a small fee, while others charge quite a bit and are very expensive.

 Below is a non-exhaustive list of some free API's you can use.
-Please note that some may require signing up for an API key (e.g. Giphy) and others require a bit more setup (e.g. the Marvel API)
+Please note that some may require signing up for an API key (Giphy) and others require a bit more setup (Marvel API)

 #### No Key Required
   1. Pokemon: http://pokeapi.co/